 Any durable medical equipment which is considered to be necessary for the beneficiaries to return to, and to live in, their homes is bought by the program.

-How do you purchase DME on Medicaid state programs or waivers ?
+How do you acquire DME with Medicaid and state waivers and HCBS programs ?

 - a doctor, or therapist, need to write a medical justification letter for you, which states that your equipment is medically necessary